 How Should I Respond to a Notice-of-Violation or Lawsuit?

-A typical action begins with a plaintiff issuing a sixty-day notice of violation to the alleged violator and California Attorney General.
-The Attorney General has sixty-days to decide whether it should pursue the action instead of the plaintiff, which happens rarely.
-After sixty-days, the plaintiff can file a lawsuit.
+A typical action begins with a plaintiff issuing a 60-day notice of violation to the alleged violator and the California Attorney General.
+The Attorney General has 60 days to decide whether to pursue the action instead of the plaintiff, which happens rarely.
+After 60 days, the plaintiff can file a lawsuit.

-Plaintiffs often allege over one-million dollars in potential fines.
-The costs to fight these cases can be very high, and usually these demands are used to pressure the alleged violator to settle for tens of thousands of dollars (plus an agreement to comply with labeling requirements or reduce/eliminate the listed chemical).
+Plaintiffs often allege over $1 million in potential fines.
+The costs to fight these cases can be very high, and usually, these demands are used to pressure the alleged violator to settle for tens of thousands of dollars (plus an agreement to comply with labeling requirements or reduce/eliminate the listed chemical).
 Even when these cases are settled at an early stage, legal costs can run in the low five figures.
 For businesses that receive a “notice-of-violation” letter, it can feel like extortion.
 Prop 65 cases are very rarely litigated to trial.

 If you receive a notice-of-violation, you should contact an attorney immediately.
-The attorney will likely contact plaintiff’s counsel and ask for the results of any laboratory testing plaintiff has done.
-The attorney may also choose to conduct its own laboratory testing.
+The attorney will likely contact the plaintiff’s counsel and ask for the results of any laboratory testing the plaintiff has done.
+The attorney may also choose to conduct their own laboratory testing.

 What is SEMA Doing to Help?

-SEMA is active in the Proposition 65 Coalition of the California Chamber of Commerce to promote legislation and regulations to decrease the cost of Prop 65 compliance.
-In addition, SEMA is working with OEHHA to push for less onerous labeling requirements.
+SEMA is active in the Proposition 65 Coalition of the California Chamber of Commerce, promoting legislation and regulations to decrease the cost of Prop 65 compliance.
+In addition, SEMA works with OEHHA to push for less onerous labeling requirements.
 Substantive changes to the law itself require a two-thirds vote from each chamber of California’s legislature, making legislative changes difficult to accomplish.
 Nonetheless, SEMA and the Proposition 65 Coalition are looking at every opportunity to create a friendlier environment for doing business in California.

 Additional Resources